 How can I make this easier?

 Registering for VAT could mean more administration for you, so it pays to get organised from the start and be ready for MTD in April 2019.

-Quarterly returns: You’ll save so much time using accounting software for your quarterly returns rather than trying to work out your VAT on Excel.
+Quarterly returns: You will save so much time using accounting software for your quarterly returns rather than trying to work out your VAT on Excel.
 Make sure you choose software that is MTD compatible such as QuickBooks Online.

-Inspections: You’re pretty likely to get a VAT inspection at some point.
-It’ll be much easier for you if all your records are on one accounting package (and remember you need to keep your supporting invoices for at least six years).
+Inspections: You are pretty likely to get a VAT inspection at some point.
+It will be much easier for you if all your records are on one accounting package (and remember you need to keep your supporting invoices for at least six years).

-Pre-registration expenses: There’s some scope to reclaim VAT on goods and services your business bought before registering for VAT.
-You’ll only be able to do this if you have the VAT invoice.
+Pre-registration expenses: There is some scope to reclaim VAT on goods and services your business bought before registering for VAT.
+You will only be able to do this if you have the VAT invoice.

 Invoicing: Your invoices will need to contain the right information in order to be deemed VAT invoices.
 If you use accounting software to handle your invoicing you won’t need to worry about this.